Home / Resources / Emerald Ash Borer in Wisconsin

 How do I prevent EAB?

-The best way to keep your ash trees safe from EAB is to an arborist come and inspect your trees annually.
+The best way to keep your ash trees safe from EAB is to have an arborist come and inspect your trees annually.
 This way the EAB infestation can be caught early and prevent your tree from serious damage.